 The most common causes of a bitter taste in the mouth include:

 This is the most common cause for a bitter taste in the mouth, especially if it occurs after waking up.
 A build-up of saliva and bacteria on the tongue, teeth, and gums can lead to bad breath and changes in taste perception.

-What to do: Brush your teeth at least twice a day, once after waking-up and again before going to sleep.
+How to treat: Brush your teeth at least twice a day, once after waking-up and again before going to sleep.
 It is also very important to brush the tongue to prevent coated tongue, which is a build-up of bacteria and dead cells that can also contribute to foul breath.